-The number of connected IoT devices is around 10 billion in 2021 and is estimated to be constantly growing over the next years up to 25 billion in 2030 [13].
-Many of these devices run on outdated software, don't receive any updates, and don't follow general security best practices.
-While in 2016 only 77 % of German households had a broadband connection with a bandwidth of 50 MBit/s or more, in 2020 it was already 95 % with more than 50 MBit/s and 59 % with at least 1000 MBit/s [4].
+The number of connected IoT devices is around 10 billion in 2021 and estimated to be constantly growing over the next years up to 25 billion in 2030 [10].
+Many of these devices run on outdated software, don't receive any updates and don't follow general security best practices.
+While in 2016 only 77 % of German households had a broadband connection with a bandwidth of $50 \, \text{MBit/s}$ or more, in 2020 it were already $95 \,\%$ with more than 50 Mbit/s and $59 \,\%$ with at least $1000 \, \text{MBit/s}$ [4].
 This makes them an attractive target for botmasters since they are easy to infect, always online, behind internet connections that are getting faster and faster, and due to their nature as small devices, often without any direct user interaction, an infection can go unnoticed for a long time.
-In recent years, IoT botnets have been responsible for some of the biggest distributed denial of service (DDoS) attacks ever recorded-creating up to 1 TBit/s of traffic [8].
+In recent years, IoT botnets have been responsible for some of the biggest distributed denial of service (DDoS) attacks ever recorded-creating up to $1 \, \text{TBit/s}$ of traffic [6].

 A botnet is a network of infected computers with some means of communication to control the infected systems.
 Classic botnets use one or more central coordinating hosts called command and control (C2) servers.
-These C2 servers could use any protocol from internet relay chat (IRC) over hypertext transfer protocol to Twitter [15] as communication channel with the infected hosts.
-Abusive use of infected systems includes several things, e.g., DDoS attacks, banking fraud, as proxies to hide the attacker's identity, send spam emails...
+These C2 servers could use any protocol from internet relay chat (IRC) over hypertext transfer protocol to Twitter [12] as communication channel with the infected hosts.
+The infected systems can be abused for a number of things, e.g. DDoS attacks, banking fraud, as proxies to hide the attacker's identity, send spam emails...

-Analyzing and shutting down a centralized botnet is comparatively easy since every bot knows the IP address, domain name, Twitter handle or IRC channel the C2 servers are using.
+Analysing and shutting down a centralized botnet is comparatively easily since every bot knows the IP address, domain name, Twitter handle or IRC channel the C2 servers are using.